paytonshafer/Flappy-Bird/README.md

 difficulty is decided by the size of the gap between the pipes.

 ## flappybirdai
-This folder contains a version of flappy bird that uses _ to have ai play the game.
-When the program is ran the
+This folder contains a version of flappy bird that uses neat to have ai play the game.
+When the program is ran the ai starts and runs it's trials to try to create the perfect bird.